PawelB1024/GraphicPrimitives/README.md

 ## Introduction
-This is some python functions to draw graphic primitives in rgb matrix using pyplot.
+Some python functions to draw graphic primitives in rgb matrix using pyplot.